5 min read

-Complementary medicine is a tactic used by holistic veterinarians to provide an exhaustive treatment plan for your pet.
+Complementary medicine is a method used by holistic veterinarians to provide an exhaustive treatment plan for animals.
 Holistic veterinarians approach their practice with the entirety of your pet’s well-being in mind.
-If you bring your pet in with an illness, they will seek a course of treatment that minimizes negative side effects and improves your pet’s complete health, rather than treating just the illness.
-Complementary medicine is used in addition to conditional treatments.
-Many of the complementary treatments offered have minimal or no negative side effects, which is one of the main reasons that they are used.
+If you bring your dog, cat, or exotic animal in with an illness, they will seek a course of treatment that minimizes negative side effects and improves your pet’s complete health, rather than treating just the illness.
+Complementary medicine is used in addition to conventional treatments.
+Many of the alternative therapy methods offered have minimal or no negative side effects, which is one of the main reasons that they are used.

 Types of Complementary Medicine

-There are numerous types of complementary medicine, many of which are practices that we use as complementary medicines for humans, such as chiropractic treatments.
+There are numerous types of complementary medicine, many of which are practices that we use as additional therapies for humans, such as chiropractic treatments.

-- Acupuncture - The use of needles piercing the skin to treat physical, mental, and emotional conditions.
+Acupuncture is the use of needles piercing the skin to treat physical, mental, and emotional conditions.
 Like with humans, acupuncture can be used as a complement to traditional treatment.
 The focus on mental and emotional conditions is representative of the holistic school of thought in veterinary medicine.

-- Common conditions where acupuncture is used - Conditions where acupuncture is used include functional problems, allergies and respiratory problems, and pain relief.
+- Common conditions where acupuncture is used - Health concerns include functional problems, allergies and respiratory problems, and pain relief.

 - Benefits - When administered by a properly-trained veterinarian, acupuncture is a very safe treatment for your pet.
 Side effects of this treatment are rare, though some do exist.